Programming-Notes-all-languages/Computer-Logic-and-Design/Data Representation in Computer Systems/README.md

 ### Carry and Overflow
 Carry is important when adding and subtracting unsigned integers and indicates that the unsigned sum is out of range

 Overflow is important when adding and subtracting signed integers.
 Indicates that the signed sum is out of range.
-Overflow occurs when:
+Overflow occurs in signed-magnitude arithmetic when:
 <ul>
   <li>Adding two positive numbers and the sum is negative</li>
   <li>Adding two negative numbers and the sum is positive</li>
-  <li>Can happen because of the fixed number of sum bits</li>
 </ul>

-Overflow occurs when carry in sign does not equal carry out sign:
+For two's complement arithmetic, overflow occurs when the carry in bit is not equal to the carry out bit

 <details>
     <summary>Example problem</summary>